No. A Connecticut resident can obtain a divorce, and their spouse cannot say no.

 Can My Spouse Prevent Me From Obtaining a Divorce?

-Do I Have to Prove My Spouse did Something Wrong to or Even Terribly Wrong to get a Divorce?
+Do I Have to Prove My Spouse Did Something Wrong or Even Terribly Wrong to Get a Divorce?

 A divorce will take at least four months.
 Connecticut law requires that the parties wait at least ninety days from the date a case begins until they can be granted a divorce.
 Other processing will add at least one month.